 - travels with a guardian or trustee.
 In this case, relevant documents must be presented to immigration to prove that the adult is the child’s guardian or trustee.

 - holds a seaman or diplomatic passport.

 The Russian Immigration Authorities reserve the right to refuse travel to any individual.

 Travel advice for France

-As of 15th January 2017, authorization to leave the country will be necessary for passengers who are under 18 years old to leave France without his or her legal parents (parents or guardians).
+As of 15th January 2017, authorization to leave the country will be necessary for passengers who are below 18 years old to leave France without his or her legal parents (parents or guardians).

-An accompanied or unaccompanied minor who is under 18 years old must be in possession of:
+An accompanied or unaccompanied minor who is below 18 years old must be in possession of: